tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 9. Instructor Do: Beta (10 min)

-This section introduces students to the concept of beta and how it is used to determine the relative unit-driven performance of one variable to another––e.g., calculating the beta value of a stock's returns relative to the returns of the overall market.
+This section introduces students to the concept of beta and how it is used to determine the relative unit-driven performance of one variable to another –– e.g., calculating the beta value of a stock's returns relative to the returns of the overall market.

 **File:** [beta.ipynb](Activities/05-Ins_Beta/Solved/beta.ipynb)

 Open [beta.ipynb](Activities/05-Ins_Beta/Solved/beta.ipynb).
 As you walk through the demo, explain the following.

+* What is covariance?

   * **Covariance** is a measure of the directional relationship between two variables.
 For example, the covariances between two financial assets such as stock returns would imply that both stock returns would move together with a positive covariance, and move inversely with a negative covariance.

   ![covariance.png](Images/covariance.png)

+* What is variance?

   * **Variance** is the measurement of how far numbers in a dataset are spread about their mean.
 For example, let's say stock A has an average price of $50, but varies in price as low as $5 and as high as $90.
 However, stock B averages $50, but varies in price as low as $40 and as high as $60.
 Stock A has a higher variance than stock B.

   ![variance.png](Images/variance.png)

 * What is the difference between covariance and variance?
-Covariance refers to the measure of the directional relationship between two random variables, while variance refers to the spread of a dataset around its mean value.

-* What is the difference between covariance and correlation?
-Covariance is a measure of correlation.
+  **Answer:** Covariance is a measure of correlation.
 Correlation describes the directional relationship between two variables in a unit-free manner, while covariance describes the directional relationship between two variables with consideration for the type of data used (in this case, daily return values).

+* How does covariance/variance relate to Beta?

-* **Beta** is the measure of the volatility of an individual stock in comparison to the volatility of the entire market.
+  * **Beta** uses covariance and variance to calculate the relative volatility of an individual stock's returns in comparison to the volatility of the overall market's returns.

   ![beta.png](Images/beta.png)

 * What is the difference between beta and correlation?

   * Beta measures the impact of one variable on another variable.
 Correlations measure the possible frequency of similarly directional movements without consideration for cause and effect.

   * Beta is the slope of the two variables.
 Correlation is the strength of that linear relationship.

   ![beta-vs-correlation.png](Images/beta-vs-correlation.png)